CLINICALWILL.APP - DATA PROCESSING AGREEMENT

 4.9 Data Transfers

-(ii) for transfers to other areas Supplier will only transfer Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data.
+4.9.2 For transfers to other areas The Data Processor will only transfer Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data.

 5.1 The Data Processor is given general authorisation to engage third-parties ("Sub-Processors") to process the Personal Data without obtaining any further written, specific authorisation from the Data Controller, provided that the Data Processor notifies the Data Controller in writing about the identity of a Sub-Processor (and its Sub-Processors, if any).
 If the Data Controller wishes to object to the relevant Sub-Processor, the Data Controller shall give notice hereof in writing within 10 business days from receiving the notification from the Data Processor.
 Absence of any objections from the Data Controller shall be deemed a consent to the relevant Sub-Processor.